The 20 Best Poliomyelitis Doctors Near Me in Chicago, IL

 Offers Telehealth

-Rabia Malik is a Neurologist in Chicago, Illinois.
+Rabia Malik is a Neurologist practicing medicine in Chicago, Illinois.
 Dr. Malik is rated as an Experienced provider by MediFind in the treatment of Poliomyelitis.
-Her top areas of expertise are Myasthenia Gravis, Peripheral Neuropathy, Spinal and Bulbar Muscular Atrophy, and Spinal Muscular Atrophy Type 3.
+She is also highly rated in 29 other conditions, according to our data.
+Her clinical expertise encompasses Myasthenia Gravis, Peripheral Neuropathy, Spinal and Bulbar Muscular Atrophy, and Spinal Muscular Atrophy Type 3.

 Experienced in Poliomyelitis